ibm-cloud-docs/CDN/metrics.md

 ### Why is the hit ratio nonzero when total hits are zero?

-Hit ratio represents the percentage of times the content was delivered from the Edge Server Cache, rather than being delivered from the Origin Server.
+Hit ratio represents the percentage of times the content was delivered from the Edge Server Cache, rather than being delivered from the Origin server.
 It is calculated as follows:

 `((Edge hits - Ingress hits)/Edge hits) * 100`